Chicago College of Osteopathic Medicine

 - Transcripts from the COM

 - Class rank (must be in top 50%)

 - A letter of reference from the Dean of Students

 - CCOM Dean may require passage of COMLEX-USA Level 1 prior to transfer

 - Completed applications are forwarded to the Office of the Dean.

 - The Dean reviews applications and the Dean or the Dean's designee conducts interviews with applicants.

-- Recommendations are forwarded to the Dean of CCOM for final approvals.
+- Recommendations are forwarded to the Dean of CCOM for final approval.

-- Applicants are notified by the Dean thru the Office of Admissions of the final transfer decision.
+- Applicants are notified by the Dean, through the Office of Admissions, of the final transfer decision.